-Astudent may appeal against the following decisions or recommendations reached by a Board of Studies or Board of Examiners:
+A student may appeal against the following decisions or recommendations reached by a Board of Studies or Board of Examiners:

-(a) decisions reached as a consequence of assessment of a student's academic performance, including those relating to the outcomes for awards, pass/fail or processing of individual marks;

-- (b) decisions reached on whether or not, and on what conditions, those who have failed an examination or other assessment should be permitted a re-assessment opportunity; - (c) decisions concerning student progression, programme transfer or suspension of studies; - (d) a recommendation that a student's enrolment should be terminated on the grounds that the student is academically unsatisfactory; - (e) a recommendation that a student's enrolment should be terminated or transferred to another programme on the grounds that the student has failed to comply with the requirements of an external organisation in which training or education is undertaken, or of an appropriate professional or regulatory body; - other decisions concerning requirements of professional or regulatory bodies in relation to the Policy on Fitness to Practise; - (g) decisions relating to the application of the Academic Misconduct Policy and Procedures.
+- (a) decisions reached as a consequence of assessment of a student's academic performance, including those relating to the outcomes for awards, pass/fail or processing of individual marks; - (b) decisions reached on whether or not, and on what conditions, those who have failed an examination or other assessment should be permitted a re-assessment opportunity; - (c) decisions concerning student progression, programme transfer or suspension of studies; - (d) a recommendation that a student's enrolment should be terminated on the grounds that the student is academically unsatisfactory; - (e) a recommendation that a student's enrolment should be terminated or transferred to another programme on the grounds that the student has failed to comply with the requirements of an external organisation in which training or education is undertaken, or of an appropriate professional or regulatory body;

-6.7.3 GROUNDS FOR APPEAL AND CIRCUMSTANCES IN WHICH HEARINGS ARE HELD

-- (a) An appeal against a recommendation concerning termination of enrolment or against a decision arising out of academic misconduct is always heard. - (b) In all other cases, an appeal will only be heard if, in the judgement of the Chair of a relevant sub-committee, acting on behalf of Senate, evidence has been presented that the decision or recommendation concerned may be invalid.
-Where a case for an appeal has been established on these grounds, the Board of Studies or Board of Examiners concerned may be asked if it is prepared to reconsider its recommendation or decision.
-Students retain the right to appeal against a subsequent recommendation or decision following such reconsideration. - (c) Students may appeal against a decision reached as a consequence of assessment only if (a) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or (b) if for good reason, relevant mitigating circumstances can be shown that could not reasonably have

-- been brought to the attention of the examiners before a decision on academic performance was reached.
+- (f) other decisions concerning requirements of professional or regulatory bodies in relation to the Policy on Fitness to Practise; - (g) decisions relating to the application of the Academic Misconduct Policy and Procedures. - 6.7.3 GROUNDS FOR APPEAL AND CIRCUMSTANCES IN WHICH HEARINGS ARE HELD - (a) An appeal against a recommendation concerning termination of enrolment, other than where triggered by failure to meet the progression requirements, is always heard. - (b) In all other cases, an appeal will only be heard if, in the judgement of the Chair of SCC (or alternative deputising member), acting on behalf of Senate, evidence has been presented that the decision or recommendation concerned may be invalid.
+Where a case for an appeal has been established on these grounds, the Board of Studies, Board of Examiners or Mitigating Circumstances Committee concerned may be asked if it is prepared to reconsider its recommendation or decision without the need for a full Committee hearing.
+Students retain the right to appeal against a subsequent recommendation or decision following such reconsideration if they are able to establish grounds for doing so. - (c) Students may appeal against a decision reached as a consequence of assessment only if (a) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or (b) if for good reason, relevant mitigating circumstances can be shown that could not reasonably have been brought to the attention of the examiners before a decision on academic performance was reached.
 Further information on mitigating circumstances can be found in the Mitigating Circumstances Policy. - (d) Taught postgraduate students(Categories 1 and 2) may appeal, on the grounds that academic supervision received was seriously inadequate, against a decision reached as a consequence of assessment where their dissertation or research project has been failed by the examiners.
-In such cases, good reasons must be given by the student for not having made known their dissatisfaction with the supervision received before the submission of assessment. - (e) An appeal on the grounds of inadequacy of academic supervision may only be made in the circumstances outlined in (d) above and not in relation to the outcome of the award.
+In such cases, good reasons must be given by the student for not having made known their dissatisfaction with the supervision received before the submission of assessment.

+(e) An appeal on the grounds of inadequacy of academic supervision may only be made in the circumstances outlined in (d) above and not in relation to the outcome of the award.